 The way these creatures can eat is by using a tongue-like organ known as a radula.
 This organ has thousands of tiny little teeth which they use to scrape up plant matter and prey.
 Different species of snails have different dietary needs and can utilize their radula to aid in finding and eating food.

 The best time to see garden snails is right after the rain or during overcast days.
 They love moisture and the moisture from rain will always almost draw them out.
 This is when garden snails can become a pest because they love to eat vegetation in gardens and farms.
 They will target seedlings, fruits, and thick-leaved plants, flowers, and tree bark.
 They are also known for eating dead plants and animal material, which helps with decomposition in food cycles.

 Aquatic snails, like their land snail cousins, enjoy eating vegetation.
 This type of snail will eat both floating and submerged plants that are found in ponds, lakes, and rivers.
-In aquatic environments, including your aquarium pet snails can eat algae that grow over sediment and rocks.
+In aquatic environments, including your aquarium pet snails can eat algae (like tadpoles) that grow over sediment and rocks.
 They can use their radulae to devour food.

 There are types of carnivorous snails that will go after live prey.
 They will eat food like insects, worms, and smaller crustaceans.
 Depending on the circumstance, they are not averse to cannibalism and eat will eat other snails.

 One of the more popular snails is the sea snail.
 These are well known because of their beautiful shells that are often collected on the shoreline.
 Abalones and cone snails are two of the most found sea snails.

 Snails have strong shells by getting the calcium they need from consuming the shells of other marine animals, which sometimes means they eat other snails.